lowderchris/FRoDO/README.md

 For the moment this code works with a sample dataset that will be provided.
 This will eventually expand to include user-provided datasets, conforming with certain requirements on domain, etc. For the time being, please contact us for a sample dataset that we can provide on request.

-At the moment this code works with a cadence of one day, though this will be modified and user adjustable in future releases.

 ## Dependencies

 Python 3 is supported for the use of this code.